You may have heard a certain buzz happening around chatbots over the last couple of years – and for good reason.

 It’s not just businesses that benefit from chatbots but customers too.
 Clients become more engaged, benefit from a more personalised experience, and receive speedier responses.

 The biggest benefit of a chatbot, when done right, is its ability to hold an open and honest conversation with customers, which is more personal and clearly conveys the company’s voice.

 If they’re not designed right, however, chatbots failed to provide the right kind of experience and, therefore, businesses would not see much of a return on investment.
-Phil Twine stressed how important it is to create a compelling experience by considering your users above all else.
-Here are some of the tips he shared on the day:
+You can create a compelling experience by considering your users above all else.
+Here is how:

 - Create a character – your chatbot should be reflective of the tone of voice of your business, and feel as if you’re chatting to a “real” person.